jdecker117/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+"Relational Databases are a way to store data in an organized, well-structured way.
+They have a strict, pre-defined schema, and use SQL for performing db queries and manipulating data."
 2. Why do tables need a Primary Key?
+"Primary Keys act as an identifier, and ensure that each item in a table is unique.
+This helps to avoid duplicate and redundant data in tables."
 3. What is the name given to a table column that references the Primary Key on another table?
+"Foreign Keys are used to create pre-established relationships between tables."
 4. What do we need in order to have a _many to many_ relationship between two tables?
+"A third table, often referred to as a junction table, can be used with foreign keys from the two other tables and can contain additional attributes."